pingcap/docs-cn/sql-prepared-plan-cache.md

 - The current time zone, which is the value of the `time_zone` system variable
 - The value of the `sql_select_limit` system variable

-Any change in the above information (for example, switching databases, renaming `Prepare` statement, executing DDL statements, or modifying the value of SQL mode / `time_zone`), or the LRU cache elimination mechanism causes the execution plan cache miss when executing.
+Any change in the preceding information (for example, switching databases, renaming `Prepare` statement, executing DDL statements, or modifying the value of SQL mode/`time_zone`), or the LRU cache elimination mechanism causes the execution plan cache miss when executing.

 After the execution plan cache is obtained from the cache, TiDB first checks whether the execution plan is still valid.
 If the current `Execute` statement is executed in an explicit transaction, and the referenced table is modified in the transaction pre-order statement, the cached execution plan accessing this table does not contain the `UnionScan` operator, then it cannot be executed.